Healthy Homes Assessment Upper Hutt

 Upper Hutt Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is required throughout Upper Hutt and New Zealand rental houses where it is reasonably practicable to put in.
+• Ceiling and underfloor insulation is compulsory in all Upper Hutt and New Zealand rental houses where it’s reasonably practicable to install.

-• Property managers and landlords have to keep records of their compliance with the Healthy Homes Standard that apply or will be applicable during the tenure of the rental property.
+• Landlords and property managers must keep records that prove compliance with each Healthy Homes Standard that apply or will be applied to your rental home.

 From 1 July 2021

-• Property managers and private landlords must make sure their rental properties comply in accordance with Healthy Homes Standards within 90 days of a new, renewed , or altered tenancy.
+• Property managers and private landlords have to ensure their rental properties conform in accordance with Healthy Homes Standard within 90 days of any new, renewed , or altered tenancy.

-• All households which are rented from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers are required to comply with the Healthy Homes Standards regardless of when the tenancy began.
+• All homes which are rented from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers are required to comply with the Healthy Homes Standards regardless of when the tenancy began.

 Unreasonable Gaps & Holes